-The VoiceXML framework is made up, as can be seen in Fig. 2, on the basis of the OpenVXI 2.0 [13] interpreter from SpeechWorks [14].
-This interpreter allows easy integration of telephony and speech processing components by means of APIs where specific developments are done in order to integrate the Dialogic [15] components for telephony purposes and the Ibervox [16] (cf. Section 4.5) components for speech processing purposes.
+The VoiceXML framework is made up on the basis of the OpenVXI 2.0[8] from SpeechWorks[9].
+An specific development has been done in order to integrate the Dialogic[10] components for telephony purposes and the Ibervox[11] (cf. section 5) components for speech processing purposes.

 The databases module is composed of two main databases which store the two kinds of information that the system must maintain: the meteorological data and the user's profiles for warnings.
-The first one (referred from now on as meteorological database) is stored in a relational database which is updated constantly by the data acquisition module.
+The first one (referred from now as meteorological database) is stored in a relational database which is updated constantly by the data acquisition module.
 While the second one (referred from now as user database) is stored in a LDAP (Lightweight Directory Access Protocol) database in order to optimize searches.
 This database is updated every time that a user activates or deactivates a warning message.
+The data acquisition module consists of a process that acquires, every half an hour, the meteorological data in real time from the SMC databases and updates the local meteorological database.
+This process guarantees that we get the new data as soon as there is in the remote database.